 — Luke 14:7-11 NLT

 Most of us detest self-promotion when we see it in someone else.
 However, each of us has a strange ability to find "reasons" why we "need" to promote ourselves.
 Jesus wants us to give up on our self-promoting ways.
 He calls us to be humble and then let God do the exalting.
-We shouldn't be surprised when the apostle Paul held Jesus up as the perfect example of humility — Jesus didn't cling to position, emptied himself of self-promotion, and was obedient to God, and God exalted him at the proper time (Philippians 2:5-11).
-Pride is destructive, selfish, and poisonous to Christian service and maturity.
+We shouldn't be surprised that the apostle Paul held Jesus up as the perfect example of humility — Jesus didn't cling to position; he emptied himself of self-promotion and was obedient to God, and God exalted him at the proper time.
+Pride is destructive, selfish, and poisonous to Christian service and Christian maturity.
 Let's humble ourselves before both God and other people and trust him to honor us at the appropriate time.

 Father, I confess to you that I sometimes feel overlooked and underappreciated.
 Part of me longs for the spotlight and the accolades that come with it.
-Yet, dear Father, I know that part is foolish pride grabbing my heart.
+Yet, dear Father, I know that longing is foolish pride grabbing my heart.
 I know Satan longs to use that pride to incite envy, pettiness, gossip, vanity, and a host of other unholy traits in me.
-Humble me gently, Father, for I do trust the estimation of my value to you.
+Humble me gently, Father, for I do trust that you have established my value as one of your beloved children.
 In Jesus' name, I pray.
 Amen.